JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab3.md

 - Connect to the Azure "backend" from the AWS "diagnostics" app

 ![tcplb-lab.png](../images/tcplb-lab.png)

+> For this demo, the internal DNS zone ***sales-demo.f5demos.internal*** has been pre-built in each public cloud environment.
+The zone is configured to forward all requests to the F5 Distributed Cloud node.

 *Logical Traffic Flow*
 1. "frontend" performs a DNS lookup for "backend"